Connect with others who understand.

 You can make a few simple changes to minimize weight gain.
 Remember to always discuss things you’d like to try with your doctor first.

 Your doctor may recommend that you try an anti-inflammatory diet or eat more omega-3 fatty acids and whole grains.
-Eating well and avoiding unhealthy foods may help you manage your lupus symptoms and your weight.
+Eating well and avoiding unhealthy foods may help you manage your lupus symptoms and reduce excess weight.

-According to the National Institutes of Health, after ensuring you’re eating a healthy diet, the next best way to avoid obesity or weight gain is exercising.
-This is true for everyone, not just those living with lupus.
-If cardiovascular disease or heart disease run in your family, make sure to talk to your doctor about how to best protect against developing these conditions.
-Also, let your doctor know if you experience symptoms like chest pain when exercising.
+According to the National Institutes of Health, regular exercise is beneficial for people with lupus and may help prevent weight gain.
+Additionally, if heart disease or cardiovascular disease runs in your family, be sure to talk to your doctor about how to best protect yourself from these conditions.
+Also, let your team of health care professionals know if you experience symptoms like chest pain or muscle pain when exercising.

-When you’re living with lupus, exercise can improve your muscular strength and flexibility — two things that lupus can negatively impact.
-Exercising and maintaining a healthy weight can be good ways to strengthen your muscles and lose weight at the same time.
+For those living with lupus, exercise can improve muscular strength and flexibility — both of which lupus can affect.
+Maintaining a healthy weight through regular physical activity can help strengthen your muscles and support weight loss simultaneously.

 Talk With Others Who Understand